vargab95/dbhistory/README.md

 Directory based history is a tool to maintain a database of command line events in a filterable manner.

+## Install

+On Ubuntu or any ubuntu based distros it can be installed by using ppa https://launchpad.net/~vargab95/+archive/ubuntu/dbhistory

 ## Build and install

 ```